neondatabase/website/content/docs/introduction/billing.md

 ## Support

-The available support channels for the Neon Free Tier and paid plans are outlined below.
+Support channels for the Neon Free Tier and paid plans are outlined below.

 | Support channels                           | Free Tier           | Pro           | Custom         |
 | :----------------------------------------- | :------------------:| :-----------: | :------------: |